cartersusi/pacman_cuda/README.md

 ### ❗❗❗DO NOT USE YAY OR GIT❗❗❗

 ##### My experiences from the first 10+ times using yay and git
-- 30 minutes gcc compile times ✅
+- 30+ minute gcc compile times ✅
+- Linker Errors ✅
-- Gcc overwrites ✅
+- Auto-updates & Version Mismatches ✅
 - Nvidia doesn't like you ✅
 - They actually hate you ✅
-- Auto-updates & Version Mismatches ✅

 ---